 Dalia is a young marketing assistant in the company I work for as a Training Director.
 She is in the process of graduating from university and working in our marketing team to support the cost of her education.
 When she found out that I was also a coach, she approached me and asked if we could have a few sessions with her to discuss her “situation”.

-The situation as she first described it (prior to our first session) was as follows:
+The situation as she first described it (before our first session) was as follows:

-The situation revealed in more details during our first session was as follows:
+The situation revealed in more detail during our first session was as follows:

 Dalia has always been very studious and hard‐working.
 Her family situation forced her to take ownership of her own life and she has had to work really hard to be able to afford her education.
 Therefore, she takes her education and her career very seriously.

-It appears the cause of her un‐happiness, demotivation and defeated state is actually related to a heartbreak.
+It appears the cause of her unhappiness, demotivation, and defeated state is actually related to heartbreak.
 Dalia was engaged to be married when her fiance cheated on her and their relationship ended.
 Since then, she has been struggling to get up in the morning and find the motivation to achieve her goals.

-The time has come to make a decision regarding her major at university, but making a decision is problematic.
+The time has come to decide on her major at university, but making a decision is problematic.
 This decision will impact her whole career and life, it is therefore extremely overwhelming.
-In an attempt to make the right decision, Dalia has been asking the opinion of many people around her from teachers, to co workers, friends and family members.
+In an attempt to make the right decision, Dalia has been asking the opinion of many people around her from teachers, to co-workers, friends, and family members.
 This resulted in an even more confusing situation as everyone around her seems to have a different take on what the best major should be.

 Dalia has big dreams for her career, she envisions herself leading a team someday and she wants to be respected for her achievements as a professional woman.
 Her objective is to find some clarity on her next move (University major) and to get back her drive and thirst for her life and her success.